AudioForFun/ravennakit/DEVELOPER.md

 ### Exception policy

-This library uses return values to indicate errors, reserving exceptions only for unrecoverable conditions.
-The only exceptions that may be thrown originate from underlying libraries.
+This library uses return values for error handling, and exceptions are only thrown for critical failures that are equivalent to program termination.
+Exceptions should never be used for control flow and are reserved for situations where recovery is either impossible or highly unlikely.

-All code must be exception-safe, meaning that all resources must be managed using RAII (Resource Acquisition Is Initialization) to ensure proper cleanup in the event of an exception.
-While exceptions are considered exceptional cases and often indicative of bugs—where terminating the program might be acceptable—they are propagated to the user to provide an opportunity for handling them.
+All code must be exception-safe, meaning that resources must be managed using RAII (Resource Acquisition Is Initialization) to ensure proper cleanup in the event of an exception.
+While exceptions are considered severe and may justify terminating the program, there is flexibility to handle them in specific cases where recovery might be feasible.

 To summarize:

-- An exception should never occur under normal operation.
+- Exceptions are accepted, but only for critical, unrecoverable errors.
-- If an exception is thrown, it is considered a bug, and terminating the program is acceptable.
+- Throwing an exception is considered equivalent to aborting the program, but there is some room for handling in exceptional cases.
-- Use return values for error handling.
+- Never use exceptions to control the program's flow.
+- The aim is to never have any exceptions raised in the codebase.